-NOTE 4: Non-wood bats may develop dents from time to time.
-Bats that have cracks or sharp edges, or cannot pass through the approved Little League bat ring for the appropriate division must be removed from play.
-The 2 1⁄4 inch bat ring must be used for bats in the Tee Ball, Minor League and Little League Baseball Divisions and All Softball Divisions.
-The 2 5/8 inch bat ring must be used for bats in the Intermediate (50-70) Division, Junior, Senior and Big League divisions of baseball.
+NOTE 3: Non-wood bats may develop dents from time to time.
+Bats that have cracks or sharp edges, or that cannot pass through the approved Little League bat ring for the appropriate division must be removed from play.
+The 21/4-inch bat ring must be used for bats labeled 21/4.
+The 25/8-inch bat ring must be used for bats labeled for 25/8.

-NOTE 5: An illegal bat must be removed.
+NOTE 4: An illegal bat must be removed.
 Any bat that has been altered shall be removed from play.
-Penalty - See Rule - 6.06(d).
+PENALTY - See Rule - 6.06(d).